List of Hindi film families: Ray–Ganguly–Bose family

 The family is related to Ganguly family through the marriage of Ruma Guha Thakurta, niece of Bijoya Ray to Kishore Kumar.

 Roshan family

-Rakesh Roshan was an actor from the 1960s to the 1980s.
+Rakesh Roshan Nagrath is an actor from the 1960s to the 1980s.
 Towards the 1990s he started directing films.
 His brother Rajesh is a music director and does the music for Rakesh's films.
-Rakesh introduced his son Hrithik Roshan in 2000 in the film Kaho Na Pyaar Hai which made Hrithik a star overnight.
+Rakesh introduced his son Hrithik Roshan Nagrath in 2000 in the film Kaho Naa...
+Pyaar Hai which made Hrithik a star overnight.

-Feroz Khan was an actor, film editor, producer and director from the 1960s till 2007.
-He introduced his son Fardeen Khan in 1998 in the film Prem Aggan for which Fardeen won the Filmfare Best Debut Award.

-Mumtaz was a popular actress in the 1960s–70s.
-She left the industry after her marriage to Mayur Madhvani.
+This family is joined to that of producer and director J. Om Prakash, through his daughter Pinky Roshan Nagrath, who is the wife of Rakesh and the mother of Hrithik.
+It also connected to the family of Feroz Khan through designer Sussanne Khan, who is the ex-wife of Hrithik and the mother of their sons Hrehaan and Hridhaan.
+Pashmina Roshan (daughter of Rajesh Roshan and his wife Kanchan Roshan) also joined film industry as an actress with debut movie Ishq Vishk Rebound.